Prince alwaleed talal saud. Palaces in the sky, on the sea and on the earth. “They put personal interests above public interests”

 Of course I can.

-Do you know if the government is monitoring your whereabouts?
+Are you unsure if the government is monitoring your whereabouts?

 I don't care.